varshitha-g/Diamonds-Pricing/README.md

-# diamonds-pricing
+# Diamonds-Pricing
-Diamonds

-Given dataset of Diamonds with features such as Cut, Carat, Clarity etc.

-I have used Libraries such as Pandas, Numpy, Matplotlib, Seaborn to Analyse and Estimate the Price of Diamonds based on the features.

-Used Scikit-Learn to implement Regression models to improve the R2 Score.

-Analyzed and Visualized both the distribution of Categorical and Numerical Features.
+##Predicting the price of diamonds.

+##Libraries used:
+Pandas, sklearn, Matplotlib, Seaborn.

+####In this project I predicted the price of the diamonds based on features like cut,color, clarity, depth etc using the regreesion algorithms.
+For achieving this I analysed and visualised the relation between this features of diamonds and their price.